The manual is arranged according to topics, which – we hope – contribute to effective and pleasant use of the toolkit.

 We hope you will enjoy reading and working with our toolkit!

-• No book is used and the tables and chairs are often put aside.
+• No book is used and tables and chairs can often be put aside when doing the activities.

-Whilst working with different language-groups, both in formal and informal ways, the partners in the Alternative Ways project experienced that there is a significant number of learners that succeeds in learning a new language.
-However, they also noticed that the drop-out rate is relatively high.
-It is because of this high drop-out rate that we started this project and developed the toolkit.
+Working, both in formal and informal ways, with different groups of learners who are not from our Western societies, we - the partners in Alternative Ways - have found that a significant number of learners succeed in learning a new language and acquiring the skills needed to participate in their new society.
+However, we also noticed a relatively high dropout for reasons such as post-stress trauma, short schooling combined with (near) illiteracy, dyslexia.
+It is because of this high drop-out rate that we started developing this toolkit.

-Based on our experience in working with learners who are dealing with these problems we can state that it is often not the learner’s intelligence that blocks him or her.
-More often than that a mismatch between their learning skills and the learning tools that are used to teach them is the culprit.
-We believe that learners who face the aforementioned challenges are in need of high quality, structured language learning tools that imply informal teaching.
-That is why we, the partners in this project, decided to join forces in a project in which we could share our knowledge and tools and to develop together a toolkit for which informal learning is the starting point, involving tools we know from our experience to be effective.
+Based on our experience we dare state that it is often not the intelligence of the drop-outs that blocks them.
+More often than that a mismatch between their learning skills and the formal learning tools offered is the culprit.
+We strongly believe that they would be better helped by offering them learning tools that match and help improve their learning skills.
+That is why we decided to join forces and share our knowledge to develop a toolkit together, based on more informal learning principles and involving tools we know from our experiences to be effective.

-This toolkit has been developed by GO! onderwijs van de Vlaamse Gemeenschap (Belgium), Elan Interculturel (France), Arbeit und Leben NRW (Germany), De Talentenschool (The Netherlands) and Storytelling Centre (The Netherlands).
+This toolkit has been developed by GO! onderwijs van de Vlaamse Gemeenschap and CERVO (Belgium), Oslo Vo Rosenhof (Norway), Arbeit und Leben NRW (Germany), Elan Culturel (France), Akros, The Talentenschool and Storytelling Centre (The Netherlands).

 The project is co-funded by the Erasmus+ Programme of the European Union.

-1. Manual (you are in the manual right now)
+• Manual (you are in the manual right now), in which you can find:

 • Project description: general information about the project